 - the 2016 Health and Safety at Work Act, which means that most multi-floor building work is likely to need scaffolding to ensure workers' safety

-As a result, scaffolder appears on Immigration New Zealand's immediate and Canterbury skill shortage lists.
+There are not enough scaffolders to meet the demand for their services.
+As a result, scaffolder appears on Immigration New Zealand's construction and infrastructure skill shortage list.
 This means the Government is actively encouraging skilled scaffolders from overseas to work in New Zealand.

-Long-term outlook best for better-qualified scaffolders who are able to travel for work
+Long-term outlook best for highly qualified scaffolders who can travel for work

 Like many building jobs, this role can be affected by economic conditions.
 A downturn in the economy can lower demand for scaffolders, especially those with fewer qualifications.

-You can increase your chances of having permanent work by:
+You can increase your chances of regular work by:

 - doing further training and completing the New Zealand Certificate in Scaffolding (Level 5)

-- being prepared to travel to heavy industry sites such as Marsden Point or Taranaki for work during their maintenance sessions, when demand for temporary scaffolders is high
+- being prepared to travel to heavy industry sites during their maintenance sessions, when demand for temporary scaffolders is high

 - having a heavy vehicle licence.